ehsanaslani/firtigh/README.md

 - Responds to mentions (`@@firtigh`) in group chats
 - Generates AI-powered responses using OpenAI's GPT model
+- Summarizes chat history from group discussions
+- Searches the web for real-time information
+- Extracts and analyzes content from shared links
+- Processes and analyzes images and GIFs
+- Uses Persian language with customizable personality
 - Easy to deploy and configure

 ## Prerequisites